Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Numerical results

 The minimization of $\chi^2$ is not an easy task because of the large number of model parameters that, moreover, may differ by several orders of magnitude, and because there is always a large number of local minima.
-However, we don't try to find absolute minima, {\it i.e.}\ BRs asymptomatically close to the experimental upper bound; our purpose is rather to search under which circumstances the decay rates may be in experimentally accessible ranges.
+However, we don't try to find absolute minima, {\it i.e.}\ BRs as close as possible to the experimental upper bound; our purpose is rather to search under which circumstances the decay rates may be in experimentally accessible ranges.

 The inputted values of the masses of the leptons and bosons were taken from Ref.~\cite{PDG2020}.
-We have used $s_w^2 = 0.22337$ and $e \equiv \sqrt{4 \pi \alpha}$, where $\alpha$ is the fine-structure constant.
-The phenomenological neutrino-oscillation data have been taken from Ref.~\cite{deSalas:2017kay} and are in table~\ref{tab:expNeutParam}.
+We have used $s_w^2 = 0.22337$ and $e \equiv \sqrt{4 \pi \alpha}$, where $\alpha = 1/137.036$ is the fine-structure constant.
+The neutrino-oscillation data are in table~\ref{tab:expNeutParam}.